 Recommended: Apart from Dan Ariely’s book, I also recommend reading the book Hooked by Nir Eyal, about how to form a habit out of the use of your product and what drives people to get fixated on one product rather than another.
 In this article, I talk about five proven psychological principles that influence the decisions of surfers when buying online:

 The Scarcity Effect

 Know the story about the jars with the cookies?
 This is one of the more familiar stories that illustrate this principle, and it goes like this:

 When something is scarce or difficult to obtain, we tend to want it more.
 You may also have heard about it as FOMO – Fear Of Missing Out or Loss Aversion.
-We spend or perhaps waste, half of our time on Facebook and on social media because we are afraid to miss out on some interesting update or news (although we know that it does not happen every minute).
+We spend or perhaps waste half of our time on Facebook and social media because we are afraid to miss out on some interesting update or news (although we know that it does not happen every minute).
 Another principle that goes hand in hand with the fear of missing out on something is Urgency.

-Under this category, it is quite common to see sentences or phrases like: most popular, most sold, 12 people are now viewing this product, this product was purchased 22 times during the last hour, the last 5 units in stock, 3 hours left before offer ends, order within the next 27 minutes and you will receive the product tomorrow, et cetera.
+Under this category, it is quite common to see sentences or phrases like: most popular, most sold, 12 people are now viewing this product, this product was purchased 22 times during the last hour, the last 5 units in stock, 3 hours left before the offer ends, order within the next 27 minutes and you will receive the product tomorrow, et cetera.

 I’m sure you’ve come across this quite often – you are offered something for free, like a guidebook / an eBook in the digital world, or perhaps a new type of cheese in the supermarket in the physical world.
-In exchange, you are asked to leave your e-mail address (referring to the first type of offer) or you feel obliged to try a larger package of cheese (referring to the second type of offer)
+In exchange, you are asked to leave your e-mail address (referring to the first type of offer), or you feel obliged to try a larger package of cheese (referring to the second type of offer)